Philipstown in Putnam County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by New York State Education Department.

 Location.
-41° 19.922′ N, 73° 57.638′ W. Marker is in Philipstown, New York, in Putnam County.
-Marker is at the intersection of Bear Mountain Beacon Hwy (New York State Route 9D) and Manitou Station Road, on the left when traveling north on Bear Mountain Beacon Hwy.
+41° 21.551′ N, 73° 57.129′ W. Marker is in Philipstown, New York, in Putnam County.
+Marker is on Bear Mountain Beacon Hwy (New York State Route 9D), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Cold Spring NY 10516, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 10, 2009, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 724 times since then and 9 times this year.
-Photos: 1. submitted on January 16, 2014, by Bill Coughlin of North Arlington, New Jersey.
-2, 3, 4, 5, 6. submitted on July 10, 2009, by Bill Coughlin of North Arlington, New Jersey.
+It was originally submitted on July 11, 2009, by Bill Coughlin of Woodland Park, New Jersey.
+This page has been viewed 1,033 times since then and 88 times this year.
+Photos: 1, 2, 3, 4. submitted on July 11, 2009, by Bill Coughlin of Woodland Park, New Jersey.